East End Temple, Congregation El Emet, was founded in 1948 by a group of World War II veterans and their families.

 Staff

-Director of Education – Mindy Sherry, RJE
+Director of Congregational Learning – Mindy Sherry, RJE

 Mindy was born and raised in Miami, Florida.
 Her passion for working with people led her to a B.S. in Social Work from Florida International University.
 Mindy has worked in congregational life for over 18 years starting as a preschool teacher.
 Most recently, she has served Director of Youth and Family Engagement at Union Temple in Brooklyn.
 Mindy is an active member of the Association of Reform Jewish Educators (ARJE) and holds the distinction of Reform Jewish Educator with two M.A.s from The Hebrew Union College-Jewish Institute of Religion in Los Angeles in Jewish Education and in Jewish Nonprofit Management.